YangHan101/CarND-MPC-Project/Motion Predictive Controller.md

 ### Description of the solution to latency

-Since dt = 0.1, we can simply use the actuator value from one time step ahead when possible.
+I first thought, since dt = 0.1, we can simply use the actuator value from one time step ahead when possible.

+In the last review, the reviewer suggested a way to propagate the vehicle state by latency before sending into the controller.
+That is obviously a more general approach.
+So I implemented that and made sure the code still runs.